opengrail/opengrail.github.io/about.md

 #Cycling

-If you really want to stalk me you can follow my cycle training for my next attempt at the [legendary Marmotte][marmotte] event in July 2016 on a hand-made, full carbon Twitter account.
+If you really want to stalk me you can follow my cycle training for my next attempt at the [legendary Marmotte][marmotte] event in July 2016 on a hand-made, full carbon [Twitter account][rays-bike]

 [cloj-tv]: https://www.youtube.com/user/ClojureTV